Does web hosting affects SEO and if yes what you should know about it?

 How is your SEO affected by the hosting provider?

 Search engine optimization is a set of rules you can apply to your website so that it has more exposure and visibility to search engines.

-Among those rules, some are related and affected by your hosting provider like performance (speed), availability (uptime), security, and SEO awareness.
+Among those rules, some are related to and affected by your hosting provider like performance (speed), availability (uptime), security, and SEO awareness.

 Web site speed: The speed of a website is a known SEO factor and one of the items affecting on-page SEO.

 Your website should load as fast as possible in order to take advantage of the SEO benefits but also offer your users a better experience which leads to more conversions.

 In order to have a fast website, you need 2 things.